wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 There can be added even more security improvements, such us the use of a password for the private keys or the creation of intermediate CA certificates.
 To learn more about this, visit the `Search Guard's offline TLS tool documentation <https://docs.search-guard.com/latest/offline-tls-tool>`_.

-The node certificates need the server's IP to be specified, and there can be added as many IPs as neccessary.
+The node certificates need the server's IP to be specified, and there can be added as many IPs as necessary.
 To create a node certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` file in the ``nodes:`` section modifying the required fields on the Elasticsearch's master node:

     .. code-block:: yaml